RobertTalbert/discretecs/MTH 325 Learning Objectives FIRST DRAFT.md

     * Determine whether it is a full $m$-ary tree for some integer $m$
 + Given a binary tree and a node within the tree, find the left and right children of that node and the left and right subtrees at those children.
 + Use trees to model various kinds of networks.
-+ Use the formulas in the "Properties of Trees" subsection to draw conclusions about the edges and nodes in a tree.
++ Use the formulas and mathematical results in the "Properties of Trees" subsection to draw conclusions about the edges and nodes in a tree.

 ### 10.2: Applications of Trees